Roblox/creator-docs/content/en-us/luau/type-checking.md

 type GenericType<T> = T
 ```

 The `<T>` denotes a type that can be set to anything.
-The best way to visualise this is as a substitution type.
+The best way to visualize this is as a substitution type.

 ```lua
 type List<T> = {T}